DeveloperJosh/DeveloperJosh/README.md

 <h2>Hi there 👋</h2>

-Here are some ideas to get you started:
+<p>Here are some ideas to get you started:

 - 🔭 I’m currently working on Mr.commando
 - 💬 Ask me about Anything
 - 📫 How to reach me: ♡𝔹𝕝𝕦𝕖♡#1270
-- ⚡ Fun fact: I like making bots
+- ⚡ Fun fact: I like making bots</p>

 <h2>My bots</h2>